CMed01/portfolio-milestone-4/README.md

     - As a super admin, I have full control and access to all content.
         - Acceptance criteria
             - I have superuser access for all features of the website.

+- US15: Profile page
+    - As a registered user, I can access my profile page and write a short biography
+        - Acceptance criteria
+            - I can view and edit details on my profile page

 ### __Features__